cupof-github/several-icons/README.md

 #### on html

-a class names are focus on similar to "fa-*" in case of add on original font-awesome and able to replace it easily.
+a class names are focus on similar to "fa-*" for easy to recognize and in case of adding on original font-awesome then can be replace it easily.

 ``` html
 <i class="fa c-fa-line"></i> LINE